 - Insulation – which deals with the control of sound from one space to another

-You may also opt for our ECO Acoustic office screens which is built to reduce noise pollution.
+You may also opt for our Standard Acoustic office screens which is built to reduce noise pollution.
 In this range we offer straight screens, wave screens and office desktop screens.
 They are 35mm thick and covered both sides with a pinboard layer and foam-backed, woven fabric.

 This combination of materials and construction gives the screens good acoustic qualities.
 All our partition screens can be joined to others in the same range.
 Each screen includes two linking strips - one for linking in a straight line and one for linking at a 90o angle.